-This information packet has been prepared to assist candidates and their campaigns for a seat on the Minneapolis City Council.
+This information packet has been prepared to assist candidates and their campaigns for elections in Minneapolis.

 This packet is distributed as background information for candidates and is for general guidance only.

 It is not a complete list of laws pertaining to election procedures and is not intended to be relied upon nor used to resolve any question or dispute with respect to any particular factual situation.